-Slope means the inclination of a surface expressed as one unit of rise or fall for so many horizontal units.

-Solid waste means all solid waste, including construction debris, chemical waste, excess cement/ concrete, wrapping materials, timber, tins and cans, drums, wire, nails, food and domestic waste (e.g. plastic packets and wrappers).

-Spoil means excavated material which is unsuitable for use as material in the Works or is material which is surplus to the requirements of the Works.

-Topsoil means a varying depth (up to 300 mm) of the soil profile irrespective of the fertility appearance, structure, agricultural potential, fertility and composition of the soil.

-Watercourse means any river, stream and natural drainage channel whether carrying water or not.

-Water body means body containing any form of water and includes dams and wetlands, whether ephemeral or permanent.
+- Slope means the inclination of a surface expressed as one unit of rise or fall for so many horizontal units. - Solid waste means all solid waste, including construction debris, chemical waste, excess cement/ concrete, wrapping materials, timber, tins and cans, drums, wire, nails, food and domestic waste (e.g. plastic packets and wrappers). - Spoil means excavated material which is unsuitable for use as material in the Works or is material which is surplus to the requirements of the Works. - Topsoil means a varying depth (up to 300 mm) of the soil profile irrespective of the fertility appearance, structure, agricultural potential, fertility and composition of the soil. - Watercourse means any river, stream and natural drainage channel whether carrying water or not. - Water bodymeans body containing any form of water and includes dams and wetlands, whether ephemeral or permanent.
 In this regard, wetland means any area that is transitional between terrestrial and aquatic systems where the water table is usually at or near the surface or the area is covered by shallow water.
-Specifically, an area is classified as a "wetland" if it meets at least one of the following criteria:

-- i) The area predominantly supports hydrophytes, at least periodically; - ii) The substrate(soil) is predominantly undrained hydric soil; and/ or - iii) The substrate is non-soil, and is saturated with water or covered by shallow water at some time during the growing season.
+Specifically, an area is classified as a "wetland" if it meets at least one of the following criteria: - i) The area predominantly supports hydrophytes, at least periodically; - ii) The substrate(soil) is predominantly undrained hydric soil; - iii) Permanent water can be found within 50cm of the surface of the soil; and/ or - iv) The substrate is non-soil, and is saturated with water or covered by shallow water at some time during the growing season.